-How To Make Soil More Alkaline: Quick Gardening Tips
+How To Make Soil More Alkaline: Tips And Hacks

 A healthy plant is the result of healthy soil, and that involves understanding and adjusting the soil’s alkalinity.
 If you think you've been watering, feeding, and doing everything you can to care for your plant, but it's not as robust as it could be, the problem may lie in your soil alkalinity or pH level.
 This article will give you a quick, but thorough insight into pH levels, how to measure them, and how to make soil more alkaline or less, depending on what your plant needs.